 Narcolepsy is a chronic neurological disorder that affects the sleep-wake cycle, which is controlled by the brain.
 For someone with narcolepsy, the brain is unable to regulate this cycle, which leads to symptoms like excessive daytime sleepiness and sleep attacks.

-You may know that sleep has several cycles that are associated with different levels of brain activity.
+Sleep has several cycles that are associated with different levels of brain activity.
 These include:

-- Non-rapid eye movement (NREM) sleep.
-When you fall asleep, you typically move through three stages of NREM sleep first.
+- Non-rapid eye movement (NREM) sleep: When you fall asleep, you typically move through three stages of NREM sleep first.

 During the night, you typically cycle through NREM and REM sleep.
-However, in people with narcolepsy, these typical sleep cycles are disrupted.
+However, in people with narcolepsy, these sleep cycles are disrupted.
 This means that an individual may experience more fragmented, restless sleep.

 Other symptoms of narcolepsy can include:

-- Cataplexy.
-Cataplexy is a sudden loss of muscle control.
+- Cataplexy: Cataplexy is a sudden loss of muscle control.
 Episodes of cataplexy can range in severity, from feeling weak to completely collapsing.
 People with narcolepsy and cataplexy have what’s now referred to as type 1 narcolepsy, while those without cataplexy have what’s referred to as type 2 narcolepsy.
 Episodes can last from seconds to minutes.
 They’re often brought on by: